-The Mappa dell’Inferno (Map of Hell) by Botticelli, regularly called The Abyss of Hell (La voragine dell’inferno), is one of the parchments that the famous Italian painter designed to illustrate an edition of The Divine Comedy by Dante.
+The Map of Hell (in Italian La Mappa dell’Inferno) by Botticelli – regularly called The Abyss of Hell or La Voragine dell’Inferno – is one of the parchments that the famous Italian painter designed to illustrate an edition of The Divine Comedy by Dante Alighieri.

 The parchment was painted by Botticelli between 1480 and 1490, with the technique of the silver tip.